 Put pork pieces in a medium bowl and thoroughly coat with the achiote mixture.
 Yes, it’s supposed to be that color.
 It’s really great to mix it with your hands but you may look like you left a crime scene for a while after.
 And resist the temptation to wipe your hands on your pants.
 This is a good time for an apron, y’all!

 Line the bottom of your slow cooker with one of your banana leaves.
 If it doesn’t go up about halfway up the sides, line with a second leaf in the opposite direction.
 Fill leaf liner with pork.
-Use 1/2 C water to rinse all the goodness from in there.
+Use 1/2 C water to rinse all the goodness from your blender.
 Pour the watered down achiote over the top of the pork and cover with another banana leaf.
 Try to make sure it’s pretty well sealed up as you are basically steaming the meat.
 Lid and cook for about 8 hours on low (I have a smart slow cooker that allows me to tell it what time we want to eat so mine went much longer than 8 hours this time).

 Garnish with chopped cilantro and onions and serve in tortillas, if desired (I always desire).
 Great with a side of rice and beans.
 If you have leftovers, this is an excellent filling for tamales or breakfast burritos.